hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

    It’s accessed in read-only mode by the cache, and in write-only mode by some external component

-2. A Jet instance reads events to MySQL through the Debezium connector, transforms them into cache-compatible key-value pairs, and updates the cache accordingly.
-Note that while Jet pipelines provide filtering capabilities, it’s also possible to filter items in the CDC connector to optimize load of the pipeline
+2. A Jet instance reads events from MySQL through the Debezium connector, transforms them into cache-compatible key-value pairs, and updates the cache accordingly.
+Note that while Jet pipelines provide filtering capabilities, it’s also possible to filter items in the CDC connector to optimize the load of the pipeline

 3. The app uses the cache, which is always up-to-date with the database, give or take the time it takes for the above to execute